ehowey/gatsby-theme-catalyst/themes/gatsby-theme-catalyst-helium/README.md

 # Gatsby Theme Catalyst Helium

 This is an MDX based personal blog theme that ties together the core theme, blog theme, header and footer themes and then uses this as a basis to create a complete website.
 Git is used as the CMS.
 Styling is intentionally basic and is intended to be customized in the starter via variants and Theme-UI.
+Includes support for featured images, social images, social media icons, and RSS feed.

 ## Documentation